Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 ##### CENC

 CENC is the Common Encryption Scheme and it standardises encryption keys between different DRM systems.
 This allows a single set of encryption keys to be use to encrypt a single file using different DRM systems.
-VUDRM supports Widevine and PlayReady when generating CENC encryption keys.
+Studio DRM supports Widevine and PlayReady when generating CENC encryption keys.

 Make the following request to the Legacy JSON Key Provider API in order to retrieve `cenc` Keys.